liguowang/cpgtools/docs/source/demo/CpG_logo.rst

 Description
 ------------

-This program generates DNA motif logo for a given set of CpGs.
+This program generates a DNA motif logo for a given set of CpGs.
 To answer the question of "what is the genomic context for a given list of CpGs ?".
-This program first extract genomic sequences around C postion, and then generate `motif matrices <https://en.wikipedia.org/wiki/Position_weight_matrix>`_
+This program first extracts genomic sequences around C position, and then generate `motif matrices <https://en.wikipedia.org/wiki/Position_weight_matrix>`_
 include:

 - position frequency matrix (PFM)